Explore Southwest Crete and Gavdos: A Round Trip through Paleochora, Gavdos and Chora Sfakion

 Those who like things a little “wilder” can set off on another day trip to the coastal path to the east.
 A challenging hike takes you to remote areas at the foot of the White Mountains.
 After around 3 hours, a path that climbs high up ends at the Prophitis Elias chapel.
 From there you have a sensational view in all directions.
 If visibility is good, you can clearly see Gavdos on the horizon.
 Towards the east you can see the mystical beach “Domata”.
 Right next to the chapel, the foundation walls of an Ottoman defense system can hardly be overlooked.
 If you still have energy left, you can descend from the church to the Tripiti Gorge.
 After two beautiful days of hiking, with plenty of sunshine and some mountain air, and a lovely last evening in a taverna in Sougia, the next morning we take the ferry to Agia Roumeli.

-#3 Agia Roumeli: Where the sea and Samaria Gorge kiss
+#3 Agia Roumeli: Where the sea kisses the Samaria Gorge

 The sound of the sea, the clucking of chickens and the odd goat on the mountainside.
 There is often a gentle breeze.
 Peace and quiet in this picturesque coastal village.
 However, this changes once a day when more than 2000 hikers from the Samaria Gorge suddenly arrive in the village and wait for the boat to pick them up.
 The gentle wind turns into a storm.
 A short time later, the great silence returns.
 Agia Roumeli is much more than just a place for a quick stroll after a long hike.
 However, as we arrive in the morning by boat from Sougia, this doesn't bother us much, as those who arrive in the village by boat in the morning can take their time to explore the village and the immediate surroundings.
 The surrounding area is particularly impressive!